Deformation of Dirac operators along orbits and quantization of non-compact Hamiltonian torus manifolds: Acyclic orbital Dirac-type operator for torus action

-We decompose into the disjoint union of the connected components.
+We decompose into the disjoint union of the connected components, where $Z_{\rho,\alpha}$ is a connected component other than $\mu^{-1}(\rho)$.
 This description enable us to get more refined decomposition of (\ref{eq:fixedpoint}) into the summation of local contributions from each component, which we denote by

 The excision formula implies the following localization formula.